git/git.github.io/rev_news/drafts/edition-113.md

 ### General

+* [[ANNOUNCE] Tickets available for Git Merge 2024](https://lore.kernel.org/git/ZpU0WwsrXCF8BC1f@nand.local/)

+  Taylor Blau announced that [tickets for Git Merge 2024, Berlin, September 19th and 20th](https://git-merge.com) are now on sale.
+People who would like to come but need financial assistance with travel costs can contact the Git PLC or Scott Chacon directly.

 * [[ANNOUNCE] Berlin Git Meetup on August 14th, 6pm CEST](https://lore.kernel.org/git/ZqoQcuKz_ynYaBNM@tanuki/)

   Patrick Steinhardt announced that some Git developers are trying to